Bogenbai/Unity-ControlsTips/README.md

 ## How to use it?

 Now, when you've added *ControlsTips ScrollView* GameObject into your scene, you can simply call `ShowTip()` and `HideTip()` methods in your scripts.
-*ControlsTips* is public static class, so you can call it like this:
+*ControlsTips* is singleton, so you can call it like this:

 *Example:*
 ```